canal-paris-credit-hugodominguez-lebonbon

 Let's treat ourselves to a frozen break at Badiani

 To celebrate its first birthday in Paris in the heart of the Carrousel du Louvre, the famous Florentine house Badiani is pulling out all the stops!
-On the menu: the YOYO, a frozen creation in limited edition that smells like summer.
-This 100% Italian ice sandwich perfectly combines homemade artisan gelato nestled between two ultra-crunchy wafers.
-A delightful and refreshing treat, ready to melt hearts in Paris all summer long.
-Guaranteed happiness in every bite!
+Featured: the YOYO, a frozen creation in limited edition that smells like summer.
+This 100% Italian ice cream sandwich perfectly combines homemade artisanal gelato between two ultra-crispy wafers.
+A concentrated burst of sweetness and freshness, ready to melt hearts in Paris all summer long.
+Guaranteed happiness in every bite.

 Badiani Gelato